multiscale/muscle3/docs/source/tutorial.rst

 Python interpreter, and also by MUSCLE 3, so you don't have to use them if you don't want to.)

-The first step in a MUSCLE model is to create an :class:`.Instance` object:
+The first step in a MUSCLE model is to create an :class:`libmuscle.Instance`
+object:

 .. code-block:: python